MoshiMoshi0/TTController/README.md

   "If not set the speed is not changed"
   "Speed": "<int>",

-  "Effect byte to be sent to the controller"
-  "Depends on the controller type"
+  "Effect type, depends on the controller type"
-  "If not set the rgb effect is not changed" "EffectByte": "<int>",
+  "If not set the rgb effect is not changed" "EffectType": "<string>",

   "List of LedColor that the effect should use."
   "EffectColors": ["<LedColor>"]